fmv1992/batch_renamer/readme.md

 ## TODO

+- Add test suite

+- Fix order of the renaming to be able to reverse directory and file renames

-- Fix error when there is only directories to be renamed.
+- Fix error when there is only directories to be renamed

 - Raise Exceptions for history file and pattern file if not found

 - Fix prefixisomoddate on files

-- Allow for multiple inputs if input is the last argument.
+- Allow for multiple inputs if input is the last argument

-- Add a dry run option.
+- Add a dry run option

 - Handle permission error either silently ou just log it somehow